RIAPS/riaps-pycom/src/scripts/readme.txt

 These scripts are usually installed in a folder that is accessible via the PATH on the app developer's machine (e.g. /usr/local/bin).
 The scripts assume that the environment variables RIAPSHOME and RIAPSAPPS are set up.

-These scripts are used only when mininet is used:
-- riaps-dev.mn : launches the simple mininet configuration, uses sshd.py (which should be in the path)
-- riaps-dev.ctrl: script to be run on the 'lead' node of mininet, launches the registry and the controller
-- riaps-dev.node: script to be run on the 'slave' nodes of mininet, launches the deplo manager
-- sshd.py: starts mininet with a 4 node network, each node running sshd.

 The scripts listed below are used by all riaps installations (both on a development machine and the embedded targets):
 - riaps_actor:     the actor